 Don’t have time to read this article?
 Talk to a Web Advocate Today!

-We would like to take these reasons beyond Twitter and explain that businesses should not be using ANY form of Social Media:
+We would like to explain what businesses should not be using ANY form of Social Media:

 Everyone Should Use Social Media!